This Year: An Odyssey of Your Making

 Topic: HR Risk and Employment Practices

-Instead of dreaming about sugar-plums, many nonprofit leaders will fall asleep tomorrow evening dreaming about better times for the organizations they serve.
-Let’s face it, 2009 was a rough year for the vast majority of organizations that provide vital social services, deliver inspired cultural programs, and conduct research and advocacy to eradicate disease and protect and conserve natural resources and the environment.
-While most charitable organizations struggled, an unprecedented number of nonprofits were unable to survive declining public and private support.
+Many nonprofit leaders fall asleep dreaming about better times for the organizations they serve.
+Let’s face it, last year was a rough year for the vast majority of organizations that provide vital social services, deliver inspired cultural programs, and conduct research and advocacy to eradicate disease and protect and conserve natural resources and the environment.
+While so many charitable organizations struggled, an unprecedented number of nonprofits were unable to survive declining public and private support.

 I can recall many years when I lamented how quickly the year “flew by.”
-If the events of 2009 have challenged your normally sunny disposition and hopeful outlook, I imagine you are already looking ahead to 2010.
-The challenges of the year that is drawing to a close have made many leaders eager to turn the page of their calendars and begin 2010… the sooner the better.
+If the events of the past year have challenged your normally sunny disposition and hopeful outlook, I urge you to continue looking ahead.

-Earlier this week I chose to ignore my advancing years and join my daughter on an ice-skating rink.
+Several years ago I chose to ignore my advancing years and join my daughter on an ice-skating rink.
 After a hard fall on the ice I decided to mothball my plans to enjoy the great outdoors and hunker down with a good book.
 A favorite book that came immediately to mind was Too Soon Old, Too Late Smart: Thirty True Things You Need to Know Now, by Gordon Livingston.
-I found two of the “thirty things” especially meaningful the second time around.
-The first item was the statement, “We are what we do.”
+After that fall on the ice, two of the “thirty things” felt especially meaningful.
+The first was the statement, “We are what we do.”
 In this section of the book the author explains, “We are always talking about what we want, what we intend.
 These are dreams and wishes and are of little value in changing our mood.
 We are not what we think, or what we say, or how we feel.
 We are what we do.”

 Reading this section of Too Soon Old reminded me that as leaders of nonprofits we must do more than dream about a better future.
 We must translate those dreams into practical steps that are within reach given our missions, resources, and culture.
 What single step could your organization take to improve the safety of your “brand,” strengthen your approach to financial management, increase accountability by staff and volunteers, or minimize the likelihood of a claim or lawsuit by an injured or disgruntled stakeholder?